Careers & HE Advice

 Developing skills and helping you to progress is an integral part of the QE experience.
 Our curriculum Employability Lead supports the integration of employability skills into lessons, helping you to identify the skills that you are developing in your Study Programme.
 You will be helped to have meaningful subject specific encounters with employers through our local Subject Employer Champions and the Employer of the Month scheme.

-If any employer or provider would like to support our Careers & Employability Programme please click here.
+If any employer or provider would like to support our Careers & Employability Programme please review our Provider Access Statement here.

 We encourage students to take part in Enrichment opportunities to enhance your skills and we offer a very diverse range of activities including sector specific groups like Young Enterprise Career Programme, Future Engineers, Medic Society and more.